Historical Vedic religion: Vedic mythology

-The central myth at the base of Vedic ritual surrounds Indra who, inebriated by Soma, slays the dragon (ahi) Vritra, freeing the rivers, the cows, and Dawn.
+A central myth of Vedic ritual is found in Rig Veda 1.32, narrating how Indra drinks Soma and slays the dragon (ahi) Vritra, thus freeing the rivers, the cows, and Dawn.

 Vedic mythology contains numerous elements which are common to Indo-European mythological traditions, like the mythologies of Persia, Greece, and Rome, and those of the Celtic, Germanic, Baltic, and Slavic peoples.
-The Vedic god Indra in part corresponds to Dyaus Pitar, the Sky Father, Zeus, Jupiter, Thor and Tyr, or Perun.
-The deity Yama, the lord of the dead, is hypothesized to be related to Yima of Persian mythology.
+According to West, The Vedic god Indra corresponds to a class of Indo-European storm gods like Thor, Perun, Perkunas and Taranis.
+According to Boyce, the Vedic deity Yama, the lord of the dead, is connected to Yima of Persian mythology through a common Indo-Iranic tradition, although the two figures develop different roles in their respective traditions.
 Vedic hymns refer to these and other deities, often 33, consisting of 8 Vasus, 11 Rudras, 12 Adityas, and in the late Rigvedas, Prajapati.
 These deities belong to the 3 regions of the universe or heavens, the earth, and the intermediate space.

 Some major deities of the Vedic tradition include Indra, Dyaus, Surya, Agni, Ushas, Vayu, Varuna, Mitra, Aditi, Yama, Soma, Sarasvati, Prithvi, and Rudra.